Edo-Tokyo Museum: Design and Architecture

-A red escalator takes visitors from the plaza underneath the building to the internal entrance.

 Kikutake was selected as the architect through a closed competition conducted by the Tokyo city hall.
 Kikutake designed the Metabolist structure with the goal of projecting Japan as a nation and culture, with Tokyo specifically as a world city.
 The organization that directed the museum, Total Media, led by Ogi Shinzo, wanted to use the museum to define Japan through the everyday life of shomin (庶民), or average citizens.
 Emporis classifies the $300 million structure as a high-rise building.

 The concept of an Edo-Tokyo Museum was imagined in the early 1980s by Tokyo governor Suzuki Shun'ichi as part of the Expo' 70 tenth anniversary campaign "My Town Tokyo."
 Nine companies were involved with the museum's construction, organized by Kajima Corporation.
 The site location was chosen mainly because the Ukiyo-e painter Katsushika Hokusai was born in the Sumida ward, and Edo culture was born and flourished in Ryogoku.

 Kyoto roofs reflecting sunlight inspired the whitish silver color of the outside.
 Likewise, the roof-like shape that defines the building derives from the distinctive roofs of old Japanese temples.
 The roofs of these monuments, Kikutake says, differentiate them from other structures while simultaneously cohering with the landscape.
 The four legs were erected first, followed by the cantilevers.
 The first elevated floor is supported on the legs' 19.7' deep bottom chords, while a second set of chords supports the other floors.
 Each of the four composite steel with reinforced concrete legs is a 46' deep "H" shape.
 From the plaza to the first raised floor, they are 63' tall.
 The building is cantilevered 119' over the legs on the North and South sides.
 Fluorine resin-coated square panels cover the building.

 To protect the artifacts from vibrations and earthquakes, 126 springs are positioned throughout the overhang capable of absorbing 3.5 inches of vertical movement.
 During the 2011 Tohoku earthquake, however, the seventh floor Edo-Tokyo Museum Library reported that shelves became unstable and books fell.

+The museum was closed on 2022 as part of its first major renovation due to aging air-conditioning systems and deteriorating interior and exterior facilities.
+It reopened on March 31, 2026.